vegaprotocol/vega/README.md

 *We recommend downloading a pre-built core binary for your architecture rather than compiling from source, to save time.
 You can of course install from source if you wish, just make sure you grab the correct version.*

-Once installed check the version, this should match the required version (above):
+Once installed, check the version.
+This should match the required version (above):

 ```bash
 # verify tendermint